bennettpeter/leanfront-mobile/README.md

 - The application uses exoplayer, which is the player code used by youtube, Amazon Prime and others.
 - It plays recordings, videos and Live TV from a MythTV backend.
 - This application uses the MythTV Service API to communicate with the backend.
-It needs no access to the database password, and will work on all versions of mythbackend from v29 onwards.
+It needs no access to the database password, and will work on all versions of mythbackend from v29 onward.
 It may work on older versions if the APIs are available on the MythTV backend.
 - With backend on master or recent MythTV v30 or later this frontend will prevent idle shutdown on the backend.
 On older backends you need to take steps to ensure the backend does not shut down while playback is occurring.
 - Bookmarks are supported.
 Bookmarks are stored on MythTV.
 In order to store bookmarks for videos on MythTV you need backend version v32-Pre-658-g48557d32c2 or later or v31.0-73-g7bf1284867 or later.
 If you have an earlier version that does not support the Video/GetSavedBookmark and Video/SetSavedBookmark methods, the bookmarks for videos will not be set.
 - Last Play Position is supported on versions of MythTV that support it.
 The last play position is always stored on the backend.